These funky geometric beaded bangles have a wonderfully solid finish and are addictive to make, using just a few materials from your stash.

 This is a super versatile beading project; it can be adapted to suit your skill level and your bead stash.
 You could use firepolish beads or size 8 seed beads for your main beads.

 This tutorial offers two methods for creating the same bangle; Cubic Right Angle Weave (CRAW) or Right Angle Weave (RAW) – either single needed or 2-needle it’s up to you.
-You can choose which stitch to use but the instructions assume you are comfortable with using that particular stitch – so a little experience of either RAW or CRAW is necessary.
+You can choose which stitch to use, and instructions for both bangle methods are included but the instructions assume you are comfortable with using that particular stitch – so a little experience of either RAW or CRAW is necessary.

 I recommend using Fireline or equivalent for this project as other threads may be cut by the sharp edges or the crystals and firepolish beads.
 You could also use monofilament for a solid (but fiddly) finish.